Oliver-RC/DjangoBookings/README.md

   - The [PT Sans Narrow](https://fonts.google.com/specimen/PT+Sans+Narrow?preview.size=61&query=pt+sans) font is used for the content paragraphs of the site with Sans-Serif as the fallback.

  ### Imagery
   - Underneath the navigation bar, there is a Bootstrap carousel which rotates through three images.
 These are focused on served food within a restaurant sitting and provide a visual representation of the website.
-This is stored in the local, static > images, folder.
+This is stored in the Cloudinary database.
   - Each menu item is supported with a visual image of the dish supporting user experience.
 This is stored in the Cloudinary database.
   - Each blog post has a relevant supporting image with ties into the content of the blog.
 This is stored in the Cloudinary database.
   - Icons feature heavily in the additional 'detail led' card navigation section on the landing page.
 Again, rather than text heavily and users having to read the information, these icons give an indication of what the heading link, links to.
 Icons have been sourced from fontawesome.